ezabyss/Google-Foundations-of-Cybersecurity-notes/07-Automate-Cybersecurity-Tasks-With-Python/labs/04-parse-textfile/README.md

 ## ▶️ How to Run
 `python3 lab_import_parse.py`

+## 🔄 Reset the Login File (Optional)
+If you want to reset data/login.txt back to original contents:
+`python3 lab_import_parse.py --reset`

 ## 🧩 What the Lab Does

 ### Task 1 & 2 — Import and Read a Log File